dagoiswriting/OctoPrint-TobecaPlugin/README.md

 OctoPrint Plugin Tobeca
 =========================

-Ajout d'un onglet Tobeca avec les commandes :
+Adding a Tobeca (French 3D Printer) tab with commands:

-- Autotune PID
+- Autotune PID : Sending the M303 Gcode with selecting tool, temperature  (parameter C=8)
-- Modification Z-Probe-Offset
+- Z-Probe-Offset : Sending the M851 Gcode with selecting the value
-- Home XYZ
+- Home XYZ : Sending the G28 Gcode, because Home Z is harzardous with Z-Probe